 |Content||A General Ledger of an organization is the record containing all its assets, revenue, liability, expense, gain, and loss accounts with the amount in respective accounts.||It is an internal report which summarizes accounts with debit balances and accounts with credit balances and proves that the total of the debit balances is equal to the credit balances.|

 |Purpose||They are prepared for classifying different accounts like assets, liabilities, etc.||It is prepared to check the arithmetic accuracy of the total of debit and credit balance derived from General Ledger.|

 |Classification of types along with examples||There are broadly seven classifications of the general ledger.

 • The unadjusted trial balance,

 • The adjusted trial balance and,

-Although both are important parts of the accounting cycle, there are many differences between them.
+Although both are important accounting cycle, there are many differences between them.
 They both have their respective importance and timing in the business cycle.
-We can say in brief a general ledger is an account wise summary of all monetary transactions, whereas a trial balance is the debit and credit balance of such ledger accounts.
+We can say in brief a general ledger is an account wise summary of all monetary transactions.
+In contrast, a trial balance is the debit and credit balance of such ledger accounts.

-It is important to understand the difference between the general ledger and trial balance accurately since both represent important steps in the preparation of year-end financial statements like Balance sheets.
+It is essential to understand the difference between the general ledger and trial balance accurately since both represent crucial steps in the preparation of year-end financial statements like Balance sheets.

-This has been a guide to General Ledger vs Trial Balance.
+This article has been a guide to General Ledger vs. Trial Balance.
 Here we discuss the top differences between the general ledger and trial balance along with infographics and comparison table.
 You may also have a look at the following articles –